 Children will take part in PE on a Monday morning with Premier Sports from 11am - 11:50am.
 Children should come to school on a Monday in their PE kit and they will wear it for the remainder of the day.
-Year 2 will also have PE again on a Friday afternoon with me, therefore should wear their PE kit to school on a Wednesday too.
+Year 2 will also have PE again on a Wednesday afternoon with me, therefore should wear their PE kit to school on a Wednesday too.
 We are very lucky this half term to be partaking in cricket lessons.
 These will take place during our PE lesson on a Wednesday.
 Children have really enjoyed this in the past and we are very much looking forward to it.

-Please don't send their uniform in a bag on the days they have PE as they will not be getting changed back into their uniforms.
+Please don't send children's uniform in a bag on the days they have PE as they will not be getting changed back into their uniforms.

-This term we are trialing a new homework approach.
-Children will be given a homework book with a grid of 20 tasks liked to our new class text 'If you were a kid aboard the Titanic' written by Josh Gregory.
-The tasks will cover a broad range of the curriculum including English, Maths, Science, Art/DT, French and Music activities.
+This half term we are continuing with the new homework grid approach.
+Children will be given back their homework book with a new grid of 20 tasks liked to our new class text 'If you were a kid aboard the Titanic' written by Josh Gregory.
+The tasks will cover a broad range of the curriculum including English, Maths, Science, Art/DT, History and Music activities.
 This half term we are going back to the points system to the homework grid whereby children earn points based on the tasks they choose.
-The aim is for them to earn as many points as they can (eg: photos, collages, drawings...).
-This half term I would like this back on Friday 16th October for a celebratory class exhibition.
+The aim is for them to earn as many points as they can whilst completing activities that interests them.

 Spelling homework will be sent home every Friday in your child's reading folder.
-Children will get 8 spellings per week to learn and they can practise in their spelling books.
+Children will get 8-10 spellings per week to learn and they can practise these on their weekly spelling grid.
 We will have a spelling test every Thursday afternoon.
 Please return your child's spelling grid in their reading folder every Friday and a new one will be put in for the week ahead.

 Read Write Inc

 Children will be given 2 reading books to take home every Friday.
 One will be a book bag book which is based on their current phonic level.
 I have assessed all children before Easter and they will all have a book bag book matched to their phonic level to bring home every Friday.
 The other is an oxford reading tree book.
 Both books should be returned every Friday in their reading folders and new books will be given out.
 I ask that parents/carers listen to their child reading at least 3 times per week and record it in their reading diary.

 Please don't feel that your child needs to read 3 full books every week.
 They may wish to read parts of the book/read other books from home.